-The Registrar’s office makes all decisions regarding Residency Classification for tuition paying purposes.
+Students in their first term need to go through Admissions.
+After the first term, the Registrar’s office makes all decisions regarding Residency Classification for tuition paying purposes.
 Please visit their website for additional information.

 YES.
 D/S means duration of status and all F-1 and J-1 students must have an I-94 with this annotation.
 If you do not, please see an International Services Advisor immediately.
 International Services recommends that you bring a copy of your I-94 after each trip outside of the U.S.